 Performs other duties as assigned.

-Must possess and maintain current pediatric (infant/toddler) CPR and first aid certificate.
+Must possess and maintain current pediatric (infant/toddler) CPR and first aid certificate as well as a food handler's certificate.

 Must complete California-mandated Child Abuse Reporter Training as well as Pesticide Safety Training (per Healthy Schools Act) prior to beginning work.